BlueBrain/hpc-coding-conventions/cpp/README.md

 add_subdirectory(hpc-coding-conventions/cpp)
 ```

-After cloning of updating this git submodule, run CMake to take benefits of the latest changes.
+After cloning or updating this git submodule, run CMake to take benefits of the latest changes.
 This will setup or update git [pre-commit](https://pre-commit.com) hooks of this repository.

 ### Usage